egreiner/IegTools.FluentPollster/README.md

 # Breaking Changes
+## preparing for v2.2 to v3.0
+- ExtensionMethod .IsMinuteDivisibleBy(...) is deleted use method .IsDivisibleByMinutes(...) instead
+- renamed Pollster.RunAutomaticEvery(...) to Pollster.ExecuteAsBackgroundTaskEvery(...)

 ## v2.1 to v2.2
 - ExtensionMethod .IsMinuteDivisibleBy(...) is now obsolete and will be deleted in future versions use method .IsDivisibleByMinutes(...) instead